aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

   functions that wait for an arbitrary time length (udelay and mdelay).
 The default value is 0.

+- ``ENABLE_TRBE_FOR_NS``: This flag is used to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
+TRBE is an optional architectural feature for AArch64.
+The default is 0 and it is automatically disabled when the target architecture is AArch32.

+- ``ENABLE_SYS_REG_TRACE_FOR_NS``: Boolean option to enable trace system registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented but unused).
+This feature is available if trace unit such as ETMv4.x, and ETE(extending ETM feature) is implemented.
+This flag is disabled by default.

+- ``ENABLE_TRF_FOR_NS``: Boolean option to enable trace filter control registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented but unused), if FEAT_TRF is implemented.
+This flag is disabled by default.

 GICv3 driver options
 --------------------